dbcook/openrocket-database/README.md

 * Some parts, such as nose cones, that are made available at retail are bundled into assortments, with the assortment having its own PN.
 The internal PNs of the constituents aren't published, nor their specs.
-In some cases the actual contents of assortments can change over time.
+In some cases the actual contents of Estes assortments can change over time.

 The way that outsourced
-contract manufacturing works now guarantees that individual part details will not be publicly available unless the kit maker goes to extra expense to provide it.
+contract manufacturing works now guarantees that individual part details will not be publicly available unless the manufacturer goes to extra expense to provide it.

-As Estes shifted production to China, in addition to the issues created by contract manufacturing (see above), several more things happened that affected our ability to get Estes parts info:
+As Estes shifted production to China, in addition to the issues created by contract manufacturing, several more things happened that affected our ability to get Estes parts info:

 * Even for parts that are listed separately on the Estes website, little or no